 In the current form of the Roman Rite adopted following the Second Vatican Council, Ordinary Time consists of 33 or 34 Sundays and is divided into two sections.
 The first portion extends from the day following the Feast of the Baptism of Christ until the day before Ash Wednesday (the beginning of Lent).
 It contains three to eight Sundays, depending on how early or late Easter falls.

-The main focus in the readings of the Mass is Christ's earthly ministry rather than any particular event.
+The readings of the Mass focus on Christ's earthly ministry rather than any particular event.
 The counting of the Sundays resumes following Eastertide; however, two Sundays are replaced by Pentecost and Trinity Sunday.
 One may be omitted depending on whether the year has 52 or 53 weeks.

 In the pre-1970 form of the Roman Rite, the Time after Epiphany ranges from one to six Sundays.
 As in the current structure of the rite, the season mainly concerns Christ's preaching and ministry, with many of his parables read as the Gospel readings.
 The season begins on January 14 and ends on the Saturday before Septuagesima Sunday.
 Omitted Sundays after Epiphany are transferred to Time after Pentecost and celebrated between the Twenty-Third and the Last Sunday after Pentecost according to an order indicated in the Code of Rubrics, 18, with complete omission of any for which there is no Sunday available in the current year.
 Before the 1960 revisions, the omitted Sunday would be celebrated on the Saturday before Septuagesima Sunday or, in the case of the Twenty-Third Sunday after Pentecost, on the Saturday before the Last Sunday.